 Slightly darker background and brighter text

 That’s an easy one, it’s called accessibility.
-The navbar simply doesn’t have enough contrast to be comfortably legible on all kinds of monitors.
+The navbar simply doesn’t have enough contrast to be comfortably legible on all kinds of monitors (no monitor displays colours the exact same way).
 It can easily be fixed by slightly toning down the background and brightening up the text and giving it a faint text-shadow.
 Which is exactly what i did.
 It’s very subtle, but the effect goes a long way.

 “Submit” button blends in with the rest of the menu

 I do get the intention behind that one, it’s as clear as day.
 The button practically screams: “Come on, click me!
 I need your submissions!”
 And of course, dA without art would be no dA.
-The flipside lies again with the UI: the button is, simply put, obnoxious.
+The flipside lies again with the UI: The button is, simply put, obnoxious.
 It’s too much in your face.
+Even when you’re not directly looking at the menu bar and instead focussing on the content, you can still notice it in the corner of your eye.
 That’s why i blended it down.
-But there is a downside to this, too: With my style active you have 3 links in succession (Shop, More, Submit) that all look very samey, nearly indistinguishable from each other at a quick glance.
+But there is a downside to this, too: With my style active you now have 3 links in succession (Shop, More, Submit) that all look very samey, nearly indistinguishable from each other at a quick glance.
 This slows you down when you want to navigate this site.
 Unfortunately, i couldn’t fix this without putting a lot more thought and time into this.

-So there you have it, my analysis of the new navbar and my style.
+So there you have it, my analysis of the new navbar on the basis of my style.
 Thank you for your time.
 Discussions welcome

 Let's begin with Winamp skins.
 It was because of wallpapers and skins that i discovered dA all these years ago.
 Nucleo (the one on the left) was a skin i've used for a couple of years, and ASCII-Amp (right) is just too cool not to share.